wangch/rippled/src/ripple/app/misc/README.md

 # Fee Voting

-The Ripple payment protocol enforces a fee schedule expressed in units of the native currency, XRP.
+The Ripple payment protocol enforces a fee schedule expressed in units of the native currency, ICC.
 Fees for transactions are paid directly from the account owner.
 There are also reserve requirements for each item that occupies storage in the ledger.
 The reserve fee schedule contains both a per-account reserve, and a per-owned-item reserve.
 The items an account may own include active